Andy Hazell: Club career

 He took up the game aged 12 when he joined Old Richians, where he stayed for four years before joining another of his local teams, Gloucester Old Boys.
 His first representative game was for the South West U16s before joining the Premiership and making his debut at 19.
 He went on to establish himself as the main openside flanker.

-He is a Gloucester Rugby player through and through and has flourished there.
 He was in the Powergen Cup winning side of 2003 and the Gloucester Rugby side that finished top of the 2003 Zurich Premiership.
 He was a try scorer in the 2006 European Challenge Cup Final Victory over London Irish at The Stoop.
 On 2 April 2013, it was announced that he had signed a one-year contract extension to keep him at Gloucester until the end of the 2013–2014 season.
-On 4 February 2014, Hazell officially announces retirement from all forms of rugby due to persistent concussion injuries.
-Hazell was the longest-serving player to any professional rugby union club since the professional era began in 1995, spending 17 years with Gloucester Rugby and making a total of 266 appearances for the Cherry and Whites.
+On 4 February 2014, Hazell announced his retirement from all forms of rugby due to persistent concussion injuries.
+Hazell was the longest-serving player at any professional rugby union club since the professional era began in 1995, spending 17 years with Gloucester Rugby and making a total of 266 appearances for the Cherry and Whites.